Voilett-Roze/asus/Ipset-script-installation-instructions.md

 # Load ipset filter rules
 sh /jffs/scripts/iblocklist-loader.sh
 ```
-For support on this script please visit this [forum thread](https://www.snbforums.com/threads/iblocklist-com-generic-ipset-loader-for-ipset-v6-and-v4.37976/#post-315199) on SnBForums
+There are other settings on the script that is documented within the script itself that should be self explanatory.
+If you have questions or need further details, please ask on the [forum thread](https://www.snbforums.com/threads/iblocklist-com-generic-ipset-loader-for-ipset-v6-and-v4.37976/) on SnBForums
 ___
 # Malware-Filter